-- a) Legal acquisition: the specimens have been obtained in conformity with all applicable legislation; - b) Sustainable harvesting: trade is not detrimental to the survival of the species in the wild; and - C) Traceable: a valid CITES document has been issued by the relevant competent authority-; and - For living specimens: the MA is satisfied that they will be prepared and shipped as to minimize the risk of injury, damage to health or cruel treatment.
-For live Appendix-I specimens being imported, the SA has to be satisfied that the facility they are going to is suitably equipped to house and care for it.

-5.2 If these conditions are met, it is not possible that the specimens are also IUU: by definition they cannot be illegal or unreported.
+- a) Legal acquisition: the specimens have been obtained in conformity with applicable legislation; - b) Sustainable harvesting: trade is not detrimental to the survival of the species in the wild; and - c) Traceable: a valid CITES document has been issued by the relevant competent authority. - d) For living specimens: the MA is satisfied that they will be prepared and shipped as to minimize the risk of injury, damage to health or cruel treatment.
+For live Appendix-I specimens being imported, the SA has to be satisfied that the facility they are going to is suitably equipped to house and care for it. - 5.2 If these conditions are met, it is not possible that the specimens are also IUU: by definition they cannot be illegal or unreported.
 If the species is included in the CITES appendices, it is by definition not unregulated either.
 In other words, a CITES document cannot authorize trade in IUU specimens.
-For the four conditions outlined in paragraph 5.1 to be met, the specimens of CITES-listed species cannot be illegal or unreported.
-Valid CITES documentation cannot authorize trade in specimens of CITES-listed species caught by vessels engaged in illegal or unreported fishing.
-In all cases of IUU fishing, CITES Parties should use the criteria outlined in paragraph 5.1 to evaluate whether trade in a given species should be authorized.

-Question 6: CITES trade from the marine environment beyond national jurisdiction the sea under flags of convenience (FOC) - what is the flag State's responsibility?
+Question 6: CITES trade from the sea under flags of convenience (FOC) - what is the flag State's responsibility?

-6.1 Whether a Flag State is aware of CITES requirements or not, or a vessel flies a flag of a country other than where the vessel is owned or based, the obligations of all Flag States that are CITES Parties are the same.
-The Secretariat received some questions from States with large fleets about their obligations to issue CITES documents considering that they are not always aware of the CITES-related activities undertaken by vessels flying their flags.
-The responsibilities of the State of introduction, export, import or re-export for regulating trade in CITES Appendix I and II marine species are well defined in Articles III and IV of the Convention.
-The State where a vessel is registered is obligated to comply with all CITES requirements, if that State is a CITES Party.
-Flag States shall assume must implement those obligations under CITES responsibilities by monitoring, regulating and controlling the activities of all vessels flying their flag.

-6.2 The Standing Committee may consider instructing the Secretariat to explore the feasibility of having a register with the list of flag-of-convenience States and territories.
+- 6.1 The Secretariat received some questions from States with large fleets about their obligations to issue CITES documents considering that they are not always aware of the CITES-related activities undertaken by vessels flying their flags.
+The responsibilities of the State of introduction, export, import or re-export for regulating trade in Appendix I and II marine species are well defined in Articles III and IV of the Convention.
+Flag States shall assume those responsibilities by monitoring, regulating and controlling the activities of vessels flying their flag. - 6.2 The Standing Committee may consider instructing the Secretariat to explore the feasibility of having a register with the list of flag-of-convenience States and territories.
 The list could include the vessels which are authorized to take CITES-listed species in the respective zones.
-If such a list is created, it could be used to improve the matching between declared catches and reported trade involving vessels that are registered in the States and territories which appear on that list.

-6.3 In this regard, the Standing Committee may also wish to consider instructing the Secretariat to approach and work with the States and territories in question with a view to encouraging them to fulfil their CITES responsibilities as a flag State.
+If such a list is created, it could be used to improve the matching between declared catches and reported trade involving vessels that are registered in the States and territories which appear on that list. - 6.3 In this regard, the Standing Committee may also wish to consider instructing the Secretariat to approach and work with the States and territories in question with a view to encouraging them to fulfil their CITES responsibilities as a flag State.